jessekorzan/react-chrome-extension/README.md

 5. 'chrome://extensions/' make sure your in Developer mode and after 'yarn build', click 'load unpacked' and choose your 'build' folder
 6. You should be off to the races...

 Note: In step 3...
 Leveraging CRA's 'asset-manifest.json' overcomes the issue of the hashing and chunking that React performs during 'yarn build' steps.
-If you've ever struggled with building React based Chrome Extensions... you'll see this is an easier path.
+Because everytime you compile, the React assets change filenames so it was a PITA to keep changing the hardcoded values in background.js.
+You can eject CRA and do a custom config for webpack or command line commands to change filenames, etc but none of these proved reliable.
+Nor easy for a hack like me.